 # 1 Fly with Delta to Vancouver (and back)

-But before our gay ski adventure begun, we had to cross the Atlantic and whole Canada to fly all the way to the Pacific west coast, to Vancouver.
-Our airline of choice was once again the Sky Team Airline Alliance including KLM (Royal Dutch Airlines), Delta Airlines and Air France.
+But before our gay ski adventure begun, we had to cross the Atlantic and Canada to fly all the way to the Pacific west coast, to Vancouver.
+Our airline of choice was once again the Sky Team Airline Alliance including KLM (Royal Dutch Airlines), Delta Air Lines and Air France.
 We love to fly with Delta, an airline which is supporting the LGBTQ+ community already for years.
-After a 10 hours flight, we arrived in Vancouver, BC safe and sound and ready to conquer Whistler and Blackcomb mountain!
+After a 10-hour flight, we arrived in Vancouver, BC safe and sound and ready to conquer Whistler and Blackcomb mountain!

 Plan your Trip: Flight Offers to Vancouver/ Seattle

 # 2 Stay in a Lodge with Mountain View

 After we made our way up from Vancouver along the scenic coastal drive north into the snowy mountains (and yes, that took us only 2.5 hours), we arrived at our lodge right in the center of Whistler Village.
 What we did not know was, that on the next morning we would wake up with an incredible view over the slopes of Whistler mountain.
 Our tip: choose accommodation with a kitchen area, ski, and snowboard lockers and short ways to the slopes just like our hotel.
 We stayed at the Pan Pacific Village Center, which we definitely can recommend for your trip next year or any other trip planned to Whistler.